FIFO or LIFO - What's the Difference? Which is Better?

 The decision to change inventory methods or to change back is complicated and has many tax and accounting implications.
 This article provides general information, not tax or legal advice.
 Talk to your CPA and tax advisor and get opinions on your specific business situation before you attempt to make a change.

 IRS.
-The Highlights of Tax Reform for Businesses."Other changes: Accounting methods."
-Accessed Oct.
-17, 2019.
+The Highlights of Tax Reform for Businesses.
+Accessed Sept.
+1, 2020.